PLSysSec/cse130-winter17/content/about.md

 ###### Homework and programming assignments

-We will have almost weekly assignments, either in the form of written homeworks or programming assignments.
+We will have almost weekly assignments, in the form of written homeworks and/or programming assignments.
 These assignments are meant to both reinforce your knowledge of the concepts covered in lecture and get you to think about PL beyond lecture (e.g., if you were tasked with designing a new language).

-You are expected to work on assignments in groups of 3.
+You are expected to work on written assignments in groups of 3.
 All written homework must be typeset and submitted as a PDF using the online submission tool.
-All assignments must be submitted as a group.
+All written assignments must be submitted as a group.

+You are expected to work on the programming assignments by yourself.
+You may discuss the assignments with students from the course, in general, but not any specific solution.

-If you consult anything (books, academic papers, internet resources, people not in your group) note this on your assignment submission.
+If you consult anything (books, academic papers, internet resources, people not in your group) when working on the assignments, note this in your submission.
 We encourage outside learning but expect you to not seek out specific details about a solution -- anything submitted should be considered your own work.
-Similarly, you are expected to not publish or otherwise share you solutions at any point (even after the class is over).
+Similarly, you are expected to not publish or otherwise share your solutions at any point (even after the class is over).

 If you are unsure about what is allowed, please ask the course staff.